 Dear Comrade FIRST REVIEW Is Out; The Vijay Deverakonda Starrer Is A Stunning Love Story

 The wait for Dear Comrade is slowly coming to an end with the Vijay Deverakonda movie all set to hit the theatres.
-Directed by Bharat Kamma, the film is in the watchlist of majority of the Telugu audiences.
-At the same time, Dear Comrade has also garnered the attention of the moviegoers across South India with the film set for a simultaneous release in four different languages.
-Now, here is one more interesting news, which would leave all Dear Comrade fans further more excited about the Vijay Deverakonda movie.
+Directed by Bharat Kamma, the film is in the watchlist of the majority of the Telugu audiences.
+At the same time, Dear Comrade has also garnered the attention of the moviegoers across South India with the film set for a simultaneous release in four languages.
+Now, here is one more interesting news, which would leave all Dear Comrade fans further excited about the Vijay Deverakonda movie.
 Read Dear Comrade first review here to get more details regarding this.

 Karan Johar Is Floored With Dear Comrade

-The first review of Dear Comrade has come up from none other than one of the top directors of the Indian film industry.
+The first review of Dear Comrade has come from none other than one of the top directors of the Indian film industry.
 Yes, we are talking about Karan Johar, who was one among the first persons to have watched the film.
 A mighty-impressed Karan Johar has announced that Dharma Productions will be remaking this film in Hindi.

 A Love Story